arjunsunku27-dot/Arjun_RobotArm_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my starter project at BlueStamp Engineering, I built a handheld retro arcade game console to learn the fundamentals of electronics, embedded systems, soldering, and hardware-software integration before beginning my main robotics project.

+The console is powered by a central microcontroller that controls all inputs and outputs across the system.
+It includes a 16×8 LED dot matrix display for rendering retro pixel graphics, a 3-digit 7-segment display for displaying game scores, a 5V buzzer for generating arcade-style sound effects, and a custom soldered keypad that allows users to interact with multiple pre-programmed games.

+Components and Integration

+Each hardware component performs a specific role and communicates through the microcontroller:

+LED Matrix Display: Draws game graphics and updates frames in real time.
+7-Segment Display: Tracks and displays score values.
+Button Inputs: Detect player movement and actions.
+Buzzer: Produces audio feedback and game sounds.
+Microcontroller: Processes user inputs and coordinates output behavior across the system.
+Technical Progress

+During this milestone:

+Learned safe soldering techniques and assembled electronic components Connected and tested display modules and button inputs Programmed and uploaded firmware to the microcontroller Debugged wiring and signal issues
+Successfully ran playable retro-style games on the completed console Challenges

+One of the biggest challenges was soldering clean and reliable connections while making sure every component communicated correctly.
+Small wiring mistakes or poor solder joints could cause display glitches or unresponsive controls, so debugging required patience and systematic testing.

+Plan Moving Forward

+Completing this starter project gave me hands-on experience with electronics, real-time control systems, and hardware debugging.
+These skills prepared me to transition into my main project: a gesture and computer vision-controlled robotic arm that expands from simple embedded control into AI-guided robotics and automation.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.